LukeWait/base-converter/README.md

 ```sh
 pyinstaller --onefile --noconsole src/base_converter.py
 ```
 This will generate the executable in the `dist` directory.
 It will also create a `build` directory and `.spec` file.
-These are used in the build process and can be safely deleted.
+These are used in the build process and can be safely removed.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.